wanghaisheng/responsive-landing-page-starter/content/blog/en/scrub-up-cleaning-your-php-application-with-phpstan.md

 }
 ```

 You didn't write that entity class or the repository method.
-They've got no typehints, because this was written originally in PHP5.3, or the developer didn't use any.
+They've got no typehints because this was written originally in PHP5.3, or the developer didn't use any.
 It's fine if your ORM returns an array of the same entities, but one bug, one null result in the return value of `findAllBySomething()` and `doTheThing()` will throw a fatal error.

 It's time to set [PHPStan](https://github.com/phpstan/phpstan) on it.